Robelis Despaigne: Global Fight League

 On 11 December 2024, it was announced that Despaigne had signed with Global Fight League.

 Despaigne was scheduled to face Todd Duffee in the inaugural Global Fight League event on 24 May 2025 at GFL 1.
 However, the first two GFL events were postponed indefinitely.

+Most Valuable Promotions

+Despaigne faced Junior dos Santos on 16 May 2026 at MVP MMA 1.
+He won the fight by knockout in the first round.

+Return to the UFC

+On 24 July 2026, it was reported that Despaigne had re-signed with the UFC.

+Despaigne faced Tai Tuivasa on 19 September 2026 at UFC 331.
+He won the fight by split decision.